sambeaven/Rougelike/Rougelike/README.md

 ## Known Bugs:

-- You get a 'Ouch!
-You walked into a wall' message when backtracking.
-This does not impede movement
 - Monsters can get stuck next to each other
 - The game doesn't end nicely if you die

+## Fixed Bugs:

+<s>You get a 'Ouch!
+You walked into a wall' message when backtracking.
+This does not impede movement</s>